romaisablbgn/romaisablbgn.github.io/_pages/about.md

 - SQL
 - Statistics

-> I don’t learn fast.
-I just keep going.

 ## My Background

-I currently work full-time at a GOCC here in the Philippines.
+I currently work full-time at a goverment corporation here in the Philippines.

 Before this, I was freelancing but nothing directly related to data.
 I got into a WordPress course and ended up designing websites with a real estate company in Canada, a gourmet popcorn shop in California, and a divorce lawyer in Utah, and a web design agency in New York.

-Later, I joined the Sugar Regulatory Administration as an Administrative Services Officer.
-I worked on official communications, budget plans, and compliance reports submitted to the Governance Commission on GOCCs.
-The shift toward data started when I worked with a fintech compliance consultancy in Germany.
-I spent eight months doing marketing while absorbing everything around me.
-Cryptocurrency regulation.
-AML frameworks.
+The shift toward data started when I worked remotely with a fintech compliance consultancy in Germany.
+I spent eight months doing marketing while absorbing everything about EU regulations and AML frameworks.

 But I kept noticing something.